Body found off Cape Palliser identified as Sealord crewman who fell overboard

 It is understood he was not on duty at the time; but that a search was sparked when he did not report for duty.

+Kawana Jnr was born in Hastings, but moved with his family to Dargaville when he was a child.

-Around the time of the incident, Kāwana's grandmother, Lois Kāwana, described her grandson as a wonderful boy who loved the sea.
+Around the time of the incident, Kāwana's grandmother, Lois Kāwana, who lives in Hawke's Bay, described her grandson as a wonderful boy who loved the sea.

 He always made sure to check in on his nana - messaging her whenever he spotted she was online.